EzequielMejiasMelo/pathfinding-visualizer/README.md

 ![Visualizer found the path to the end node with blockers in the middle.](images/pathfinder-2.JPG)

 ![Visualizer could not find a path to the end node because it was completed blocked off.](images/pathfinder-3.JPG)

+## Future Additions

+Below are some of the things I plan to have implemented soon.

+- Movable Start and End nodes
+- More algorithms
+- Style Revamp
+- Possible Graph View

 ## Contact Me